DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "You fight just now ended and I barely made it in time to jump in front of you."

 Young girl, who is yet to even get up, saw before her a figure of human standing against demon hero.
-There was Kay Sakuravent, who was holding Code Holder.
+There was Kai Sakuravent, who was holding Code Holder.

 As roaring flames calmed down, pleasant wind could be felt through ruined hall.

-"...Kay...
+"...Kai...
 You're...All right?
 It is not...
 A dream?"

 Towards timid girl who just raisen her head,
-Kay responded by taking her hand.
+Kai responded by taking her hand.
 Both tightly grasped each other hands.
 Even if she is unable to get up, she felt his body warmth.